officelearn/azure-docs.sv-se/articles/search/search-get-started-dotnet.md

 ---
-title: 'Snabb start: skapa ett Sök index C# i med .net'
+title: 'Quickstart: Create a search index in C# using .NET'
 titleSuffix: Azure Cognitive Search
-description: Förklarar hur du skapar ett index, läser in data och kör frågor med C# hjälp av och Azure KOGNITIV sökning .NET SDK.
+description: In this C# quickstart, learn how to create an index, load data, and run queries using the Azure Cognitive Search .NET SDK.
 manager: nitinme
 author: HeidiSteen
 ms.author: heidist